carljm/compgenerator/README.md

 Comprehension fuzzer
 ====================

-Generate random code samples including list comprehensions and try compiling them against a Python build.
+Generate random code samples including list comprehensions and try running them on a Python build.

 To use, create a Python 3.11 venv and `pip install -r frozen.txt`.

+Then start the evalserver with your built Python:

+    /home/carljm/cpython-builds/dbg/python evalserver.py

 Then run `pytest`.

-By default this will generate samples valid on Python 3.11 and then test them on 3.11; not very useful.
-Instead, point it to a 3.12 build:

-    pytest --python="/home/carljm/cpython-builds/dbg/python"

 Two other useful options: `--hypothesis-show-statistics` and `--logfile="/some/path"`; the latter will dump all valid generated samples to the log file.